bentoml/BentoML/docs/source/quickstart.rst

 Launch inference job from CLI
 -----------------------------

-BentoML cli supports loading and running a packaged model from CLI.
-With the `DataframeInput` adapter, the CLI command supports reading input Dataframe data from CLI argument or local csv or json files:
+The BentoML CLI supports loading and running a packaged model from CLI.
+With the `DataframeInput` adapter, the CLI command supports reading input Dataframe data directly from CLI arguments and local files:

 .. code-block:: bash